armandosunny/EcoNicheS/README.md

 #### Please cite as:

 Sunny A, Marmolejo-López CM (2024).
-EcoNicheS: An R package for Shiny that enables the analysis of ecological niche modeling using the biomod2 package and other analyzes.
+EcoNicheS: An R package for shinydashboard that enables the analysis of ecological niche modeling using the biomod2 package and other analyzes.
 GitHub. https://github.com/armandosunny/EcoNicheS

 # Acknowledgements